sustainsw/sustainsw.github.io/pages/optout.md

  *Cauda equina compression MRI categorisation*

-If you would like to opt-out of any of our projects, please send an email to [plh-tr.researchdataoptout@nhs.net](mailto:plh-tr.researchdataoptout@nhs.net?subject=Opt-out) specifying the project(s) you wish to opt out of and including the following information:
+If you would like to opt-out of one or more of these projects, please send an email to [plh-tr.researchdataoptout@nhs.net](mailto:plh-tr.researchdataoptout@nhs.net?subject=Opt-out) specifying the project(s) you wish to opt out of and including the following information:

 - Name